gbenetz/sessionManager/README.md

 session.
 Tabs with an url begining with file, about, data, javascript, chrome or moz-extension are not saved because Firefox don't allow an extension to restore them.
 When the new session is stored a row with the name of the new session is shown.
-If the chosen name still exits, the extension will ask if you want to overwrite the existing session.
+If the chosen name exits, the extension will ask if you want to overwrite the existing session.

 ### Restoring